CharlesOy/ml/README.md

 # ml
-Some algorithm in Machine Learning.
+Some algorithms in Machine Learning.